 No reservations required, self-guided. $7 for children and adults, ages 2-65.
 Pumpkins are extra, prices vary.
 Check the Pumpkins page for a list of activities.

 SPRING FIELD TRIPS

 - $7 per student and parent (teachers free)

 - Two class minimum (15 students per class minimum)

 We have developed twelve exciting centers for you to choose from.
 The number of centers you choose depends on the number of classes you bring.
 If you bring five classes, you may rotate through five centers.
 Each center lasts about 30 minutes.

-- Planting - Students will view growing plants and learn about the different parts.
+- Planting: Students will learn about how plants grow and where their food comes from.
 Each child will plant a seed in a cup to keep.

-- Obstacle Course - Large motor skills will be tested as students climb, jump, run, and have fun on the farm.
+- Obstacle Course: Large motor skills will be tested as students climb, jump, run, and have fun inside the barn maze.

-- Nature Trail - Walk through open fields and wooded areas by the West Harpeth River and discover how the earth recycles itself.
+- Nature Trail: Walk through open fields and wooded areas by the West Harpeth River looking for tracks, scat and signs.